 Before starting to write an application

 Applicants must ensure that they fulfil the personal and formal requirements as well as any other requirements specific to submitting a proposal at the SNSF in accordance with the Funding Regulations and the regulations on specific funding schemes.

 Preparing an application

 Some parts of the application can be prepared in advance and uploaded as PDF documents once your account has been activated.
-This applies, in particular, to the research plan, the CV and the publication list.
+This applies, in particular, to the research plan, the CV and the publication list (for Ambizione, the new CV format already applies).
 Please enter all other data online in mySNF, in particular administrative and financial data.

 For Doc.CH, Ambizione, PRIMA and Eccellenza applications, your proposal must include a data management plan (DMP).
 The content of the DMP has to be directly entered in the mySNF submission form.
 It is not possible to upload a DMP as a separate PDF file.
 Applicants must enter a DMP that is understandable, suits their project and meets the standards set by their research community.

 At this stage, the DMP is considered a draft and excluded from the evaluation process.
 The definitive DMP must be provided by the end of the project at the latest.
 Please keep in mind during the submission procedure that the preparation of the DMP may possibly take a few hours.

 Applications need to be submitted online via mySNF by the relevant deadline by 17.00h Swiss local time.
 Submission deadlines vary depending on the funding scheme.
 On mySNF, help texts offer basic advice on entering data online.
 The Administrative Offices of the SNSF examine whether the formal and personal requirements are met, contact applicants if necessary and, if everything is in order, forward the application for scientific evaluation.